Camp Dress Code

 Corps members may be required to wear camp-issued CC shirts during field trips.
 CC staff and members are expected to adhere to these special requirements for work projects.

-- Work boots (provided by camp) and long pants are required during work projects.
+- Work boots and long pants are required during work projects.

 - Sweatpants and running pants are not allowed; canvas or denim is recommended.